duckrojo/procastro/README.md

 # dataproc

-[Tools for manipulation and photometry reduction of multiple astronomical files]

 ## Installation

-Using pip

-	$ pip install dataproc

-Building from source:
+You can download the current development version by cloning this repository

 	$ git clone https://github.com/duckrojo/dataproc

 ## Testing

-To test the package, run pytest directly from the root folder, some will require administrator permits (to create symlinks)
+Running tests is done by directly calling pytest from the root folder of the project

+	$ pytest